Musubibito ~Traditional brilliance and technique that dwells in Tosa Binchotan, conveyed by charcoal craftsman Toshiyuki Kondo

 ・If you are a minor, please be accompanied by a guardian.

-・We recommend that you wear clothes that do not care about dirt and shoes that are easy to walk because you have a work experience.
+・Since there is a work experience, we recommend that you wear clothes that do not bother about dirt and shoes that are easy to walk.

 ・The application deadline is one week before the program is held.

-・Cancellation fee: 3 days before to 100% on the day (cancellation fee will not be charged if canceled due to weather)
+・Cancellation fee: 3 days before to 100% on the day (cancellation fee will not be charged for cancellation due to weather)

 Mr. Toshiyuki Kondo, a charcoal craftsman

-He has a bag ground called a teacher at a former support school.
-While having a desire to create a place for employment for persons with disabilities, he learned about the various work processes of Tosa Binchotan, a local industry, and said, "If you have a disability, you can create employment if you work together."
-Find possibilities.
+He has a bag ground called a former support school teacher.
+While having a desire to create a place for employment for persons with disabilities, he learned about the various work processes of Tosa Binchotan, a local industry, and said, "If you work together even if you have a disability, you can create employment."
+Find the possibility.

 He became a disciple of a charcoal-grilling craftsman in Muroto City, and took over the pottery in Aki City since 2015 and opened it.
-The only one in Aki City to produce Tosa Binchotan.
+It is the only company in Aki City to produce Tosa Bincho charcoal.

-I feel rewarding at the moment I feel delicious with the meal I cooked with Tosa Binchotan charcoal, and I continue to burn the fire for 365 days so as not to cool the heat of the kiln.
-I hope that the people connected by a single charcoal will become a big "harmony".
+I feel rewarding at the moment I feel delicious with the meal cooked with Tosa Bincho charcoal I made, and I continue to burn the fire 365 days to avoid cooling the heat of the kiln.
+I hope that the person who is connected by a single charcoal will become a big "wa".

-1.Learn about the characteristics and history of Binchotan while enjoying coffee roasted with Tosa Binchotan.
+1.Learn about the characteristics and history of Binchotan while tasting coffee roasted with Tosa Binchotan

-A bag ground where he was taught about the origin of "Binchotan", which has the image of professional charcoal handled by chefs at luxury restaurants, the history of becoming an industry in Kochi Prefecture, and the characteristics of baking ingredients deliciously Mr. Kondo who has the ground will explain it in an easy-to-understand manner.
+The bag ground where he was taught about the history of Binchotan, which has the image of professional charcoal handled by chefs of a luxury restaurant, the history from the origin of the industry in Kochi Prefecture, and the characteristics of baking delicious ingredients Mr. Kondo who has the ground will explain it in an easy-to-understand manner.

-Using beans roasted with Tosa Binchotan charcoal, you can learn more about Tosa Binchotan with a fragrant coffee brewed by Mr. Kondo with all your heart.
+Using beans roasted with Tosa Bincho charcoal, you can learn more about Tosa Bincho charcoal with a fragrant coffee brewed with your heart.

-2.Tour the inside of the kiln, which is handmade using traditional techniques and cannot be seen normally.
+2.Tour the inside of the kiln, handmade by traditional techniques, which is not usually visible

-Located in Aki City, the neighboring town of the hotel, the only potter is located in a quiet place surrounded by forests.
-All the kilns in the workshop, from the ground to the ceiling, were handmade by Mr. Kondo faithfully following Kochi's traditional techniques.
-You can observe not only the inside of the kiln that burns red, but also the double ceiling made of red soil and the empty opening for replenishment of raw wood on it while listening to the explanation.
+The only pottery located in Aki City, the neighboring town of the hotel, is located in a quiet place surrounded by forests.
+All the kilns in the workshop, from the ground to the ceiling, were handmade by Mr. Kondo faithfully according to Kochi's traditional techniques.
+You can observe not only the inside of the burning kiln, but also the double ceiling made of red clay, and the empty entrance for replenishment of raw wood on it while listening to explanations.

-You can also visit another kiln that is currently in production, enter a kiln that you can not usually see, and learn how to put logs.
+You can also visit another kiln that is currently in production, and you will enter a kiln that you can not usually see, and learn how logs can be made.

-3.Learn about the manufacturing process of Binchotan charcoal and experience charcoal making.
+3.Learn about the production process of Bincho charcoal and experience charcoal making

-After completing the tour of the pottery, you can actually experience the work being done on that day or get a lecture on how to ignite Tosa Binchotan.
+After the tour of the potter, you can actually experience the work performed on the day or take a lecture on how to ignite Tosa Binchotan.

-What kind of process Tosa Binchotan is completed, such as putting out a kiln that takes out Binchotan that glows red from the kiln wearing a heat-resistant mask and gloves, cutting and boxing after charcoal is completed.
-You can experience.
-This is a valuable opportunity to learn about the manufacturing process of 14 Binchotan, which is performed only by members of the pottery.
+What kind of process Tosa Binchotan is completed through, such as putting out kilns that emit red glowing Binchotan from the kiln wearing heat-resistant masks and gloves, cutting and boxing after charcoal is completed.
+You can experience it.
+This is a valuable opportunity to learn about the production process of 14 Binchotan charcoal conducted only by members of the potter.

-In addition, there are tips to prevent burgeons that occur when burning Binchotan and to ignite smoothly.
-You can experience the ignition of Tosa Binchotan from scratch while giving a lecture on the tips.
-For those who are interested in Bincho charcoal and want to use it for camping and barbecue, we will provide a perfect learning place.
-(The actual work content will determine the experience on the day.)
+In addition, there are tips to prevent the explosion that occurs when burning Bincho charcoal and to ignite smoothly.
+While giving lectures on the tips, you can experience the ignition of Tosa Binchotan from scratch.
+For those who are interested in Bincho charcoal and want to use it for camping or barbecue, we will provide a perfect place for learning.
+(The actual work content will determine the experience of the day.)

-4. Experience the taste of Tosa created by local industries and craftsmen with Tosa Binchotan x local ingredients
+4. Experience the taste of Tosa produced by local industries and craftsmen with Tosa Bincho charcoal × local ingredients

-After learning about Tosa Binchotan, return to the hotel and have lunch time at the poolside.
+After learning about Tosa Binchotan, I returned to the hotel and had lunch at the poolside.
 You can enjoy charcoal grilling and pizza of vegetables from Kochi Prefecture in an open space.

-As Mr. Kondo says, "Vegetables that can bring out the most delicious ingredients with Tosa Binchotan charcoal," charcoal grilling does not generate water vapor and does not give extra water to the ingredients, so it will be a rich flavor.
-It becomes.
-Please enjoy the original taste of ingredients directly.
+As Kondo says, "Vegetables that can bring out the most delicious ingredients with ingredients baked with Tosa Bincho charcoal," charcoal grilling does not generate water vapor and does not give extra water to the ingredients, so it becomes a rich flavor.
+Please enjoy the original taste of the ingredients directly.

-In addition, as an arrangement menu, we offer a special hotel pizza using local vegetables and ham.
-The pizza baked using Tosa Binchotan in a pizza kiln handmade by the staff is topped with plenty of seasonal vegetables.
-You can enjoy the exquisite collaboration between crisp pizza dough baked savoryly with charcoal fire and fresh vegetables from Kochi Prefecture.
-In addition, we will also offer dessert pizza featuring a refreshing sweetness using shiratama sugar and banana, which is also a 100-year-old food of Geisei Village.
-Please fully enjoy the taste of Tosa baked with Tosa Binchotan.
+In addition, we have a special hotel pizza using local vegetables and ham as an arrangement menu.
+The pizza baked using Tosa Bincho charcoal in a pizza kiln handmade by the staff is topped with plenty of seasonal vegetables.
+You can enjoy an exquisite collaboration between crisp pizza dough baked with charcoal fire and fresh vegetables from Kochi Prefecture.
+In addition, we will also offer dessert pizza with a refreshing sweetness using shiratama sugar and banana, which are the 100-year food of Geisei Village.
+Please fully enjoy the taste of Tosa baked with Tosa Bincho charcoal.

-Example of stay for 3 days and 2 nights
+Example of staying 3 days and 2 nights

 Day 1